Mejeurca/management/lessons.md

 - People are messy

-   I once pushed to fire an inderperforming employee.
+   I once pushed to fire an underperforming employee.
 She was operating at 50% of her peers.
 She eventually quit before we terminated her.
 I found out later she had a kid that went to juvenile detention, which put strain on her marriage, and was in the middle of a messy divorce.
 I was wrong.

    Life happens.
 There are often home circumstances that help explain employee behavior.
 This happens to all of us.
 Kids get sick, parents die, spouses leave.
 People aren't robots.
 Create a space that helps employees through difficult times, and the employee will help the company likewise.